 Oregon Wildflowers, Bevery Magley, 1992.
 A children’s guide to the most common flowers in Oregon.
 Illustrated in watercolors.

-Trees to Know in Oregon, Ed Jenson, Oregon State University Extension Service, 2010.
+Trees to Know in Oregon, Ed Jenson, Oregon State University Extension Service, revised 2020.
 A full-color field guide to tree identification in Oregon.
 Contains keys to identifying common conifer and broadleaf trees.

 Roadside Geology of Oregon, 2nd Edition, Marli B. Miller, Mountain Press Publishing Company, 2014.
 Anyone interesting in “reading” the land – understanding land forms, figuring out the origins of cool rocks, and discovering why our state has so many amazing places to visit – will love this book.
 Includes big picture information about geological events in our state as well as little details about places you know and love.